shimladnb/AbletonToUnrealOffline/README.md

   - Drag the .amxd files onto either a midi or audio track in ableton.
   - Just hit play and let it play.
 The devices will automatically record anything that's being played on the track
   - Preview your recorded CSV file by clicking "open"
-  - Write the actual file with "write", don't forget to add .csv to the file at the end when saving it to your storage
+  - Write the actual file with "write", don't forget to add .csv to the file at the end when saving it to your storage device
   - hit the "clear" button if you want to start over.
 It will only clear the data for that track

 NOTES: